 When the police raided the property he and his bodyguards tried to escape across the rooftops.
 Escobar was shot and killed at the age of 44.

 Today Escobar is remembered for his wild success, for his normalization of casual violence in the drugs trade, and for his ability to completely corrupt the authorities.
 He is still remembered by some of Medellin’s poor as someone who didn’t forget them at the height of his power.

 As an organized crime boss he is a legend and has inspired films, books and television series.

-While the Medellin Cartel fell apart after his death, the Oficina — originally created as an enforcement unit for the Cartel — was taken over by Pepes member “Don Berna” and still has a presence in Medellin as a coalition of gangs controlling much of the city’s drug trade and extortion schemes.
+While the Medellin Cartel fell apart after his death, the Oficina — originally created as an enforcement unit for the Cartel — was taken over by Pepes member “Don Berna” and still is Medellin’s primary crime syndicate controlling much of the city’s drug trade and extortion schemes.